Kisogawa-Zutsumi Station

 Kisogawa-Zutsumi Station (木曽川堤駅, Kisogawa-Zutsumi-eki) is a railway station in the city of Ichinomiya, Aichi Prefecture, Japan, operated by Meitetsu.

 Lines

-Iwato Station is served by the Meitetsu Nagoya Main Line and is 93.9 kilometers from the terminus of the line at Toyohashi Station.
+Kisogawa-Zutsumi Station is served by the Meitetsu Nagoya Main Line and is 93.9 kilometers from the terminus of the line at Toyohashi Station.

 Station layout

 The station has two opposed side platforms on an embankment connected to the station building by a footbridge and to each other by an underground passage.
 The station has automated ticket machines, Manaca automated turnstiles and is unattended.